 Inspiring Holiday Prompts for Your Swipe File

 Sometimes life inspires the best material for your swipe file.
-Here are a few holiday writing prompts to get your swipe file started.
+And writing prompts are a great way to get your swipe file started.

 Read them through, keep them in your back pocket (or on your phone or in the back of your mind), and use them to make observations during the holiday.
 Most important?
 Make sure to write down your observations.

 - What were the top three most inappropriate things said at the dinner table?

 - Name the most embarrassing gift someone received.
 Explain what made it embarrassing.